xumingming/beauty/README.md

 ## Beauty

-Beauty: beautiful things for the console.
+Beauty: beautiful things in the console.

 I often have the needs to display some structured information in command line, e.g. display some list of items as a table, display a bar chart etc, so I write a small piece of code to make